U.S. Environmental Protection Agency (EPA) responded to an oil

 Department of Environmental Protection (PA DEP), Pennsylvania Fish and Boat

-Commission, Northampton County Emergency Management, and Bangor Borough are
+Commission, Northampton County Emergency Management, and Bangor Borough investigated the source of this release throughout 2021.

-Crews have secured the affected area of the creek with containment boom
+Crews secured the affected area of the creek with containment boom

 and constructed an underflow dam where the storm sewer system discharges to the